admpresales/script-usage-guide/README.md

 If the technology supports it, there should a parameterized value(s).

-##### LeanFt
+##### UFT Developer
 Test scripts should be verified within both NimbusClient and NimbusServer, on all installed browsers

 Only maven projects should be used.

-LeanFT version should be set to use the latest version of LeanFT by modifying the default pom.xml file.
-Specifically, in properties create a leanft.version tag, with a value of RELEASE.
+UFT Developer version should be set to use the latest version of UFT Developer by modifying the default pom.xml file.
+Specifically, in properties create a uftdev.version tag, with a value of RELEASE.

     <properties>
-        <leanft.version>RELEASE</leanft.version>
+        <uftdev.version>RELEASE</uftdev.version>
     </properties>

-Then in each LeanFt <dependency>, replace the hard coded version with ${leanft.version}, as shown here:
+Then in each uftdev <dependency>, replace the hard coded version with ${uftdev.version}, as shown here:

     <dependency>
             <groupId>com.hp.lft</groupId>
             <artifactId>sdk</artifactId>
-            <version>${leanft.version}</version>
+            <version>${uftdev.version}</version>
     </dependency>

 ##### UFT